No copyright infringement intended: Vampire Knight is a product of Matsuri Hino.

 Padding noises ghosted on smooth floor from somewhere behind.
 I turned and saw myself disappear in black eyes that swelled only with crimson.
 Its colossal frame assumed ample strength to overpower and tackle me as the wolf's head stopped directly over my chest.

 It really was a wolf.

 Its empty eyes rode over me in fascination and the hairy black ears angled ever so slightly at my gravitating hand.
 "Please don't eat me."
-I nervously stroked the pate.
+I nervously stroked its pate.

 The doors behind me plunged open to let several members enter.
 I ducked around, eyes downcast in front of the revered purebloods whose prey I had become.